collective/collective.flowplayer/README.txt

 Standalone player
 ~~~~~~~~~~~~~~~~~

-To get a standalone video or audio player, simply add a standard Plone File
+To get a standalone video or audio player, simply add a standard Plone
-anywhere in your site and upload a .flv or .mp3 file.
-The 'flowplayer' view
+File anywhere in your site and upload a .flv or .mp3 file.
+You can
+also add a Plone Link whose URL points to an .flv or .mp3 URL.
+The
-will automatically be selected in the 'display' menu, which will show a
+'flowplayer' view will automatically be selected in the 'display'
-video/audio player.
+menu, which will show a video/audio player.

 You can also do this manually, of course.

 Playlist
 ~~~~~~~~

-Create a Folder with several .mp3 or .flv files, or create a Collection that lists such files.
+Create a Folder with several .mp3 or .flv files or links, or create a Collection that lists such files or links.
 Then 'flowplayer' from the 'display' drop-down at the Folder/Collection level.

-This will show a video/audio player that will loop through the media files in the Folder/Collection (unknown file formats will be ignored) in order.
-The video player will be sized to fit the largest video file in the playlist.
+This will show a video/audio player that will loop through the media in the Folder/Collection (unknown file formats will be ignored) in order.
+The video player will be sized to fit the largest video in the playlist.

 Portlet
 ~~~~~~~